GasPROt/reportcybersec/report.md

 ![responder](images/responder.png)

-Please note that even in this configuration, the tool captures guessing material (NetNTLM hash, the result of NTLM challenge-response protocol execution) for eventual later use with an offline guessing attack.
+Please note that even in this configuration, the tool captures guessing material (NetNTLM hash, the result of NTLM challenge-response protocol execution) for possible later use with an offline guessing attack.
 This behaviour is particularly useful when an organization has automatic tools called “spyders” scanning the network.

 In the next step we will use the “CrackMapExec” tool and its module “smb” in order to carry an initial reconnaisance to find servers that do not support SMB signing :
 ```